lb3361/gigatron-lcc/src/gigatron.md

 # defined by two components: the role it occupies on the tree grammar
 # and the role it occupies in the sequence grammar.

+# Templates contains a number of %{..} constructs defined in emit3()
+# such as conditional constructs.
+In particular, the construct %{!...}
+# informs the optimizer about clobbered registers.
+Inside the braces,
+# letter A, L, and F indicate that vAC, LAC, and FAC are affected.
+# Letters 4 and 5 are like A but apply only for cpu versions 4 or 5.
+# Note that L implies F and A, and F implies L and A.
+# Each template can also affect a target register implied by its non terminal,
+# e.g. non terminal ac means that vAC is affected.
+The construction
+# %{=..}, which should appear first in a template, informs the optimizer
+# about the value acquired by the targer register.
+Legal arguments
+# are %0..%9 for node children, vAC, LAC, or FAC.

 # -- common rules
 reg:  INDIRI1(VREGP)     "# read register\n"
 reg:  INDIRU1(VREGP)     "# read register\n"